 HAVAN continues to work with CHBA BC and CHBA to advocate for all levels of government to work together to address the challenges of the housing industry including zoning restrictions, density limits, and NIMBYism.

 Looking to stay up-to-date on Metro Vancouver’s residential housing industry?
-Sign up for Ron’s weekly Monday Morning Briefing and other HAVAN emails here.
+Sign up for Wendy’s weekly Monday Morning Briefing and other HAVAN emails here.

 QUICK BITES …